 - 8.1 General - All Racers must compete with bicycles of generally similar specification.
 The specifications as stated in the UCI rules are the general guide used for equipment approval.
 Deviations from the UCI rules need to be approved during inspections by a Race Official.
 If there are doubts about a bicycle standard or modified or any piece of equipment standard or modified being acceptable, contact the Race Director for a ruling.
 The following applies to bicycles: - • Bicycles must be propelled solely by human force.
-(E- bikes not allowed) - Maximum length is 79 inches (102 inches for a tandem bike ) - Maximum width is 30 inches. - Any number of bicycles or replacement parts may be used during the Race. - Tandem Bikes are allowed in the Relay category, in the day light stages (refer Relay Stage on 12.1 area for more guidance) - • Windscreens, fairings and airfoils are prohibited - Aerobars and their accessories are no allowed in the 24 Hour Team and category and tandem bicycles - Disc wheels, composite spoke wheels and wheel covers are allowed. - There are no restrictions on gearing, wheel or tire size. - Racer must ride bicycles in the same Category throughout the Race. - Race Management reserves the right to disallow, either before the Race or when observed in use during the Race, any bicycle or component that the Race Director determines to be unacceptable for use in the Race.
+(E- bikes not allowed) - Maximum length is 79 inches (102 inches for a tandem bike) - Maximum width is 30 inches. - Any number of bicycles or replacement parts may be used during the Race. - • Windscreens, fairings and airfoils are prohibited - TT bikes & Aerobars and their accessories are no allowed - • Disc wheels, composite spoke wheels are allowed. - There are no restrictions on gearing, wheel or tire size. - Racer must ride bicycles in the same Category throughout the Race. - Race Management reserves the right to disallow, either before the Race or when observed in use during the Race, any bicycle or component that the Race Director determines to be unacceptable for use in the Race.
 It is the obligation of the Racer or Support Crew to bring any non-standard or custom equipment to the attention of the Race Officials during the prerace inspections.